Paris under Louis-Philippe: Railroad arrives

-The Economy
+Economy

 Industry

 The Industrial Revolution steadily changed the economy and the appearance of Paris, as new factories were built along the Seine and in the outer neighborhoods of the city.
 The textile industry was in decline, but the chemical industry was expanding around the edges of the city, at Javel, Grenelle, Passy, Clichy, Belleville and Pantin.
 It was joined by mills and factories that made steel, machines and tools, especially for the new railroad industry.
 Paris ranked third in France in metallurgy, after Saint-Étienne and the Nord department.
 Between 1830 and 1847, twenty percent of all the steam engines produced in France were made in Paris.
 Many of these were produced at the locomotive factory built by Jean-François Cail in 1844, first at Chaillot, then at Grenelle, which became one of the largest enterprises in Paris.

 One example of the new factories in Paris was the cigarette and cigar factory of Philippon, between the rue de l'Université and the Quai d'Orsay.
 Napoleon's soldiers had brought the habit of smoking from Spain, and it had spread among all classes of Parisians.
 The government had a monopoly on the manufacture of tobacco products, and the government-owned factory opened in 1812.
 It employed 1,200 workers, a large number of them women, and also included a school and laboratory, run by the École Polytechnique, to develop new methods of tobacco production.

 Despite the surge of industrialization, most Parisian workers were employed in small workshops and enterprises.
 In 1847, there were 350,000 workers in Paris employed in 65,000 businesses.
 Only seven thousand businesses employed more than ten workers.
 For example, in 1848 there were 377 small workshops in Paris that made and sold umbrellas, employing a total of 1,442 workers.

-Banking and Finance
+Banking and finance

 With the surge of industrialization, the importance of banking and finance in the Paris economy also grew.
 As Stendhal wrote at the time, the bankers were the new aristocracy of Paris.
 In 1837, Jacques Laffitte founded the first business bank in Paris, the Caisse Générale du Commerce et de l'Industrie.
 In 1842, Hippolyte Ganneron founded a rival commercial bank, the Comptoir Général du Commerce.
 The banks provided the funding for the most important economic event of the reign of Louis-Philippe: the arrival of the railroads.
 The brothers Émile and Issac Péreire, the grandchildren of an immigrant from Portugal, founded the first railway line to Paris.